-London police searching for acid attackers
+London acid attacks: 5 victims assaulted in 70 minutes

 One suspect, described as a male in his teens has been arrested on suspicion of grievous bodily harm and robbery.
 He is currently in custody at an east London police station.

 In at least one of the attacks, one victim's facial injuries are described as "life changing."
+Three of the victims' injuries are "not considered life threatening or life changing."

-All five victims were taken to hospital.
+All five victims were taken to hospital, and police are awaiting an update on the condition of one other victim.

-The five incidents occurred within a short space of time, often just minutes apart.
+The five incidents occurred within a short space of time, beginning at just before 10.30 p.m.
+Thursday local time (5.30 p.m.
+ET).
 In at least two of the five incidents, the suspects stole the victims' mopeds.

+In the first and fourth attacks, the victims reported being on their vehicles when a second moped carrying two male riders pulled up next to them.
+A corrosive substance was thrown in the victims' faces.

+The attackers then split up, one riding the original moped and the other taking the victim's bike.

 Developing story -- more to come